eulersson/taconez/docs/4-development-workflow.md

-## Development Workflow
+# Development Workflow

 Depending on the module you are working on the workflow might differ due to the nature of their language and environment but in any of them you have three choices: (1) using your workstation, (2) using the Raspberry Pi or (3) using containers on workstation and/or Raspberry Pi.
+But all of them will have something in common: to be able to have the project files available and up to date between the laptop and the Raspberry Pis, and this is what's discussed in this document.

 - [Sound Detector Development Workflow](sound-detector#development-workflow)
 - [Sound Player Development Workflow](sound-player#development-workflow)
 - [Playback Distributor Development Workflow](playback-distributor#development-workflow)

+What I found works well for me is to work with my laptop on a folder that is exported as an NFS share.
+The Raspberry Pis then mount that NFS share and get the filesystem.
+This made it easier for me than having to synch the files up and down or developing remotely.

+After that I would use docker to compile the bits and bobs on both my local laptop as well as on the Raspberry Pi.

+This guide is written considering the NFS host is a macOS machine.
+If you are on Linux is way easier since it's not the Apple opinionated stuff, and you should search for the equivalent commands and syntaxes.
+If I ever set it up on a Linux I will do it myself.

-#### Network Volume
+## Network Volume Approach Overview

-We could bind a volume on the host machine (macOS) and Raspberry Pi could mount it with NFS or SMB.
-If I'm outside the local network I could use an encrypted ssh-filesystem connection `sshfs` or tunnel into my LAN NFS with OpenVPN.
+A volume could be bound on the host machine (macOS) and Raspberry Pi could mount it with NFS or SMB.
+When outside the home LAN then an OpenVPN solution should be set up which is outside of the scope of this guide.

+An alternative to the NFS + OpenVPN would be something like `sshfs`.

 PROS: